 This post may contain affiliate links.
 See our disclosure policy.

 Our copycat P.F.
 Chang’s Mongolian Beef is pan fried and coated in a delicious sweet and savory sauce.
-It tastes just like the Mongolian beef entrée at the restaurant, but at a fraction of the price!
+It tastes just like the Mongolian beef entrée at the restaurant, but at a fraction of the cost!

 Ingredients in Mongolian Beef